Queen of the Night

 Saussurea Obvallata vs Epiphyllum Oxypetalum

 Not many know that Brahma Kamal is a misnomer when referred to Epiphyllum Oxypetalum.
-We see a lot of people sell it as Brahma Kamal.
-But the real Brahma Kamal is Saussurea Obvallata, which grows in the Himalayas, at an altitude of around 4500 m.
+The real Brahma Kamal is Saussurea Obvallata, which grows in the Himalayas, at an altitude of around 4500 m.
 The Epiphyllum Oxypetalum, on the contrary, is a cactus and nowhere related to Saussurea Obvallata.
 Saussurea Obvallata is the state flower of Uttarakhand.